Which Companies Specialize in ADA Compliance?

 What Does an ADA Compliance Company Actually Do?

-The audit identifies issues.
-The auditor writes guidance.
-The development team applies fixes.
-The auditor validates the work.
+The audit report identifies issues.
+The client development team applies fixes.
+The auditor validates the fixes have resolved the issues.
 That cycle is the core service.

 Digital Accessibility Firms

 These are the companies most readers have in mind when they search for ADA compliance help.
-A focused firm conducts (manual) WCAG audits as its primary service and produces documentation that holds up under scrutiny.
+A focused firm will emphasize audit quality and conducting audits the right way.

 Independent Accessibility Consultants

 Many experienced auditors operate as solo consultants or small teams.
-Credentials to look for include IAAP CPACC and WAS, DHS Trusted Tester, and a record of completed audits.
+Credentials to look for include IAAP CPACC and WAS, and/or DHS Trusted Tester certifications.

 How Do You Choose a Company for ADA Compliance Work?

 Start with methodology.
 Ask the provider how they evaluate a site or app for WCAG conformance.
 The answer should describe manual evaluation by trained auditors against each success criterion.
-If the answer centers on scanning, scoring, or instant fixes, the company is not equipped for ADA work.
+If the answer centers on scanning, scoring, or instant fixes, that’s the end of discussion.

 Then ask about deliverables.
 A real audit report lists each issue, ties it to a WCAG success criterion, explains user impact, and gives clear remediation guidance.
 Ask to see a sample report before committing.